zszwrsjf/zszwrsjf.github.io/src/data/about.md

 Hello there!
 I'm Zhang Song.
 I completed my undergraduate studies in Beijing and came to Japan for my master's degree.
-I graduated and working as a software engineer.
+I graduated from the University of Tokyo and now working as a software engineer.